 I am so glad you liked it.
 It is very important and I think slowly people are starting to ask themselves…where do all my clothes come from???

 I love how more and more people are thrift shopping for clothes.
 Or even looking for gently used on resale apps before purchasing new.
 I never thought about the wastefulness of clothes until I had children.
-They best generic levitra overnight go through clothing so quick!
+They go through clothing so quick!
 It’s not even worth purchasing brand new, so I started buying their clothes second hand.
 Never thought of the environmental impact of clothes, just from an economic stand point.
 Love what that jeans company does, pretty cool to see recycling and multi purposed things like that.

 That is so true about kids clothing!
 I am also a preschool teacher and I see how quickly clothes get dirty and torn and how quickly they grow!
-I think resale apps are great too, I know I have things that are so gently worn that it would be great for someone tadalafil overnight delivery canada else to have, others are probably in the same position.
+I think resale apps are great too, I know I have things that are so gently worn that it would be great for someone prednisone else to have, others are probably in the same position.
 Yes, the Everlane jeans are SO cool.
 I want to shout it from the rooftops haha that it is possible to reduce waste and still make relatively affordable high-quality jeans ($68).
 You can read about all of their factories on their website.
 Thanks for reading, I’m so glad you enjoyed the post!

 It’s so upsetting to see so many cheaply made clothing items being marketed and selling like MAD, knowing that they are going to wind up in a landfill somewhere before long.
 On a good night, however, I’ve seen a positive shift in the opinion of thrifting and thrift shops recently in my area.
 Hopefully that’s a sign of a bigger trend.